davidpdrsn/CardistryIO/README.md

 - [ ] Comments on moves
 - [ ] Comments on performance videos
 - [ ] Some sort of design
+- [ ] Specifying that a move appears in a video

+- [x] Move appearances
 - [x] Description of moves
 - [x] Videos of moves (embedding from YouTube)
 - [x] Google analytics